AndreaOlivieri/little-lemon-reservation-table/README.md

-# Getting Started with Lemon Website
+# Getting Started with Little Lemon Reservation Table

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).